rohankid1/rochat-backend/README.md

 * After everything is done (backend, frontend and testing) and released, the old one will be removed, being replaced with the new one.

-  * The old one will **not** be archived because of how messy and awful it is actually is, plagued with bugs that could potentially have security issues.
+  * The old one will **not** be archived because of how messy and awful it is actually is, plagued with bugs that could potentially have security vulnerabilites.